enfantterrible-ar/wp/docs/02_MAPPING.md

 		- Monitor and iterate on the CI/CD setup based on feedback and issues.

 ## **Migration**

+Refactor the website by converting Oxygen Builder templates into FSE block templates and migrating essential plugins and custom functionalities into the monorepo.
+This epic also aims to deliver a consistent editing experience in Gutenberg.

 1. **As a developer**, I want to **convert the current Oxygen Builder templates into FSE block templates** so that our site can be managed natively through Gutenberg.